gcastillo-ucsd/kloudspeaker/Mail.md

 		...
 	);

-To use SMTP server, add following configuration:
+PHPMailerSender makes it possible to use external SMTP server, it can be configured like this:

 	$CONFIGURATION = array(
 		"mail_smtp" => array(